Quotients of graph operators by symmetry representations

-In \cite{Chu92} Chung and Sternberg use the idea of a quotient operator (although they do not use this term) as a tool for finding the eigenvalues of discrete Laplacian of symmetric graphs (see also Section 7.5 in the book of Chung \cite{Chung_spectralgraph}).
-We explain in the following how their results are obtained as a particular case of the theory provided in the current paper.
+Chung and Sternberg use the idea of a quotient operator (although they do not use this term) as a tool for spectral computations \cite{Chu92} (see also Section 7.5 in the book of Chung \cite{Chung_spectralgraph}).
+Explicitly, they calculate the eigenvalues of the discrete Laplacian of large symmetric graphs.

-The graphs in \cite{Chu92} are taken such that there is a transitive action on their vertices (every vertex can be transformed to every other by some group element; equivalently, the fundamental domain has only one vertex).
+The graphs considered in \cite{Chu92} are taken to be symmetric with respect to a transitive action of a group $G$ on their vertices.
+Namely, every vertex can be transformed to every other by some group element; equivalently, the fundamental domain has only one vertex.
 In this case, all vertices are of the same degree.
-Assign weights $\{q_{e}\}$ to all edges connected to some vertex (the transitive action makes the choice of the particular vertex irrelevant) and denote their sum by $Q=\sum q_{e}$.
-The operator taken there is the weighted (discrete) Laplacian
+Assign weights $\{q_{e}\}$ to the edges connected to some vertex (the transitive action makes the choice of the particular vertex irrelevant) and denote their sum by $Q=\sum q_{e}$.
+The operator studied in \cite{Chu92} is the weighted (discrete) Laplacian

-Denote by $G$ the group which acts transitively on the graph and by $\pi$ the permutation representation of this action.
-The operator $\Op$ above is assumed in \cite{Chu92} to be $\pi$-symmetric (using our terminology).
-Given an irreducible representation $\rho$, we apply Theorem \ref{thm:Geometric_quotient_formula} to get the quotient operator.
+Note that (\ref{eq:normalized_Lap_k_reg}) is a particular case of (\ref{eq:Operator-of-Chung}), with $q_{e}=1$ for all edges.
+Assume that $\Op$ is $G$-symmetric.
+Given an irreducible representation $\rho$, we may apply our formula (\ref{eq:Quotient_formula_explicit}) to get the explicit form of the quotient operator.
 We choose $i$ to be a representative vertex, so that $\D=\{i\}$ and in this case (\ref{eq:Quotient_formula_explicit}) reads